Global config

 Global scripts

-Global scripts will be deprecated soon, please use global plugins instead (see the next section)!
+Global scripts is deprecated, please use global plugins instead (see the next section)!

 Global plugins